amxyliu/CheckIt-AI/README.md

 Why this is a "gotcha" for your markers:
 Many students assume "Bidirectional" just means "better."
 By explaining why you can't have a Bidirectional LR, you're proving you understand that LR treats data as a static snapshot, while Transformers/LSTMs treat data as a dynamic flow.

+"While the BERT and LSTM models exhibit a dynamic 'Compression Phase' across multiple hidden layers, the Logistic Regression baseline serves as a control group.
+Because it lacks hidden representations, its position on the Information Plane is static.
+It represents the 'Upper Bound' of what can be learned using simple linear weights without a neural bottleneck."